 If you would like to receive updates regarding our MFA program (and other graduate programs), please fill out this form: https://forms.gle/sABe2YgMcQJDDnpB7

-We plan to resume accepting applications for the MFA in Media Arts Production in the fall of 2025.
+We plan to resume accepting applications for the MFA in Media Arts Production in Fall 2026.

 Applicants must submit all supplemental materials through their status portal on SLATE and should upload each material under its appropriate heading.
 Applicants submitting a portfolio may either upload their media directly to SLATE, or they may upload a link to a website where their portfolio is available.
 Students linking to a website should be sure to do so by clicking on the “Upload Link” link under the “File Sizes and Types” heading and providing their url rather than putting their url on a document and uploading the document, as the latter will not allow faculty to access the page.
 In addition to the requirements listed here, international applicants for any program should check the section for “Instructions for International Applicants”.
 Any questions about the application process may be directed to Danielle Lewis.
 Supplemental materials, including unofficial transcripts, can be uploaded after you have completed the first part of the application.